Nellore train fire: The train

 The fire took place on the Tamil Nadu Express train (No. 12622) that originated in New Delhi and was bound for Chennai, Tamil Nadu.
 There were 72 passengers in the reserved S-11 sleeper coach and at least 6 unreserved passengers.

 The fire

-The train passed through the Nellore station at 4:15 am and caught fire at 4:22 am.
+The train passed through the Nellore station at 4:15 am on July 30, 2012, and caught fire at 4:22 am.
 It was moving at a speed of around 70 kph.
 The driver stopped the train after a gateman at a railway crossing spotted smoke and fire from the S-11 coach and alerted authorities.
 Due to sweeping winds, the coach was quickly engulfed in flames.

 Around 25 passengers managed to escape the fire from the rear exit, and 10 others escaped by jumping from the train.
 At least 15 people died trying to escape from the forward exit, and others died in their sleeping berths.
 Twenty-seven people were admitted to hospitals in Nellore.
 A railway emergency crew was on the scene rapidly and detached the burning coach from the other coaches, preventing the fire from spreading to the rest of the train.